Tanzania Economic Update: From Growth to Shared Prosperity

 - Despite these successes, growth has failed to impact those who make up 80 percent of the country’s (mostly rural) population

-DAR ES SALAM, November 1, 2012—The Tanzania Economic Update is a biannual series aimed at fostering constructive dialogue between stakeholders and policymakers about the state of Tanzania’s economy and stimulating debate on the country’s essential economic issues.
+DAR ES SALAAM, November 1, 2012—The Tanzania Economic Update is a biannual series aimed at fostering constructive dialogue between stakeholders and policymakers about the state of Tanzania’s economy and stimulating debate on the country’s essential economic issues.

 This issue of the Update focuses on how to achieve structural transformation of the rural economy so that rural households, and not just those living in urban areas, can benefit from the country’s remarkable growth performance.